 Our advanced imaging technologies include optical coherence tomography (OCT), which provides 3-D views of the eye’s internal structures, including the retina and the optic nerve.
 Researchers in Duke’s Pediatric Retina and Optic Nerve Imaging Center are pioneering new uses for this noninvasive technology, including using it to care for eye disorders in premature infants.

-We offer patient and family support services, including educational materials and programs, a low-vision rehabilitation program, and a dedicated social worker to help your child and your entire family cope with the management of your child’s glaucoma.
+We offer patient and family support services, including educational materials and programs, a low-vision rehabilitation program, and a dedicated social worker to help your entire family cope with the management of your child’s glaucoma.

 Our skilled surgeons work closely with anesthesiologists and surgical nurses who are trained and experienced in caring for children with eye conditions.
 We are expertly equipped to care for and treat complex and multiple eye problems, including retinal and corneal diseases.